Rated on TrustpilotTrustpilot

 Blog

-How to explain employment gap — a career break, redundancy, caring responsibilities, or time out can leave a gap on your CV.
+How to explain employment gaps on your CV, a career break, redundancy, caring responsibilities, or time out can leave a gap in your work history.
 Many candidates worry it'll hold them back.
-The truth: recruiters see gaps all the time.
-What matters is how you frame them.
-This guide covers honest ways to address employment gaps on your CV and in interviews, plus why verified credentials can help rebuild trust when you're ready to return.
+The truth: recruiters see gaps all the time, and in 2026, they're more understanding than ever, particularly for Covid-era breaks.
+What matters is how you frame it.
+This guide covers honest ways to address employment gaps on your CV and in interviews, with specific advice for post-2020 gaps that many UK job seekers still carry.

 Common reasons for employment gaps